nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/listings-and-views/virtual-navigations.md

 ## Pre-Requisites

-You need to select the Virtual Navigation target package in your [Application Dependencies]({{page page='application-dependencies'}}) for this menu entry to be available.
+You need to select the Virtual Navigation target package in your [Application Definition]({{page page='application-definition'}}) for this menu entry to be available.

 ## Definition Tab